 I had promised myself that I wouldnt make any more waves, so to speak, so I just let everything go on its merry way.
 To tell the truth, there was a measure of relative peace and quiet on Earth for hundreds, maybe thousands of millennia after that.
 I lost track of the time because nothing really seemed to require my attention, so I got in some long overdue reading.
 God certainly seemed long gone; the last I heard Hed been fooling around with some supernova at the western edge of our galaxy, like some damn fool kid with a cherry bomb.
 At least, I thought He was out of the neighborhood because what happened next made me suspicious.

 It was on a Tuesday afternoon, as I recall, when I put down my copy of the Transunarian Apocrypha to give the Earth a little look-see.
 As a super-conscious being whose awareness encircles the globe, I usually take in the Gestalt of things without worrying over details, but on this particular day I noticed a little glint of light coming from the vicinity of what you now call St. Tropez.

 I decided to check out the situation firsthand.
 I shrunk myself down to my material form, with scaly arms and a human trunk (see the family portrait, below).
 In those days I looked more like a little version of you guys than what you think of now as a serpent.
-Just imagine a sleek, iridescent kind of weasel and youll have a pretty good picture of my original incarnation.
+Just imagine an upright, sleazy kind of weasel and youll have a pretty good picture of my original incarnation.
 Not a bad-looking guy and, like the monkeys, a tree-lover.